frkatona/ObsidianSync/Tasks (Main).md

 	- [ ] Measure basic temperature for Priya (and send info on multiple exposure tests)
 - Home
 	- [ ] get Eric's tracks local and transcribe them to practice to
-	- [ ] Tell Remax about staying extra
 	- [ ] Sunday
-		- [ ] practice Crazy on You for Sylvie
-		- [ ] tell Seana about driving separately (gotta go to thrift store and stay for Sylvie)
 		- [ ] Will thrift store take heavy items like the TV and workout bench?
 	- [ ] break down fan, coffee, air fryer, etc.
 	- [ ] post weights on FBM
 		- [ ] clean other items and take pics for FBM